 TOP REASONS I STARTED A BLOG AND WHY I’M EXCITED ABOUT THE FUTURE OF BLOGGING.

-After doing a bit of research about blogging, I realized:
+After bit of research about blogging, I’ve come to realize:

 - A lot of people start blogs